ctmakro/site/content/on_learning/how_to.md

 ## 6. Signs of danger (IMO)

+- Heavily relied on frameworks
 - Addicted to reading & posting things on Zhihu
 - Repeatedly looking for data and challenges on Kaggle
 - Playing with hyper-parameters for over a day
-- Highlight one's error% in bold font
+- Highlighting error% in bold font
 - Imagining pure ML startups